postgis/postgis-workshops/postgis-intro/sources/en/introduction.rst

 RedFin
 ~~~~~~

 `RedFin <https://www.redfin.com>`_ is a real estate agency with a web-based service for exploring properties and estimate values.
-Their system was originally build on MySQL, but they found that moving to PostgreSQL and PostGIS provided `huge benefits in performance and reliability <https://www.redfin.com/news/elephant_versus_dolphin_which_is_faster_which_is_smarter/>`_.
+Their system was originally built on MySQL, but they found that moving to PostgreSQL and PostGIS provided `huge benefits in performance and reliability <https://www.redfin.com/news/elephant_versus_dolphin_which_is_faster_which_is_smarter/>`_.

 What applications support PostGIS?
 ----------------------------------